Go through this checklist to find out if a pixie cut is for you!

 3. Your personality

-The way you wear your hair reflects your personality, and it’s always best to get a haircut that’s you so you can wear it with confidence and don’t end up regretting making the cut.
-Short haircuts like a pixie are usually a gutsier look than medium or long hair, but if you believe it suits your personal style, you won’t have a problem rocking the short-haired look.
+The way you wear your hair reflects your personality, and it’s always best to get a haircut that’s you so you can wear it with confidence.
+You wouldn’t want to wake up the following day and cry with regret the moment you see yourself in the mirror.
+Short haircuts like a pixie cut are usually a gutsier look than medium or long hair.
+Getting one is a bold move, especially if you’ve had long locks all your life.
+But if you believe it suits your personal style, you won’t have a problem rocking this short-haired look.

 4. Your level of patience

-A pixie cut typically requires regular trimming (every 4-6 weeks is the recommended frequency) to keep it in the perfect shape.
+A pixie cut typically requires regular trimming (every four to six weeks is the recommended frequency) to keep it in the perfect shape.
 And contrary to popular belief, short hair is not easier to style than longer hair.
-It’s actually the opposite.
-If you’re up for a high-maintenance ‘do and you’re ready for the upkeep, go ahead and make the cut.
+It has its challenges.
+In humid weather like hours, leaving your pixie cut to dry on its own can result in frizzy, mushroom-like short hair.
+If you’re willing to go the extra mile for the upkeep, go ahead and make the cut.
 But if you don’t have the patience to fuss over your hair every single day and to make regular trips to the salon, getting a pixie cut may not be the best idea.

 5. Your stylist

 Do you have a stylist that you can trust?
-You gotta get everything right if you are to pull off short hair perfectly, and you’ll be putting your entire look in the hands of your stylist so make sure he/she is someone who knows you well and gets your style, or at least someone with lots of good reviews.
+You gotta get everything right if you are to pull off short hair perfectly.
+You’ll be putting your entire look in the hands of your stylist, so make sure that he or she knows you well and gets your style.
+It also helps to check salon reviews online so you’re able to go to one that has a pool of professional stylists who can give you an excellent haircut.

-Hair grows back, you’re not gonna be stuck with a look you don’t like forever, but to avoid regretting your hairstyle choices altogether, make it a habit to do research so you can answer the question “should I get a pixie cut” better.
+With all these things considered, are you ready to get a pixie cut?
+Hair grows back.
+You’re not gonna be stuck with a look you don’t like forever, but to avoid regretting your hairstyle choices altogether, make it a habit to do some research.
 We hope our checklist helped!